-- Remove the head restraint or headrest prior to installing a forward-facing child restraint in an outboard rear seating position.
-See "Head Restraint or Headrest Removal and Reinstallation" under Lower Anchors and Tethers for Children (LATCH System) ⇔ 77. - 2.
-Put the child restraint on the seat. - 3.
-Pick up the latch plate and run the lap and shoulder portions of the vehicle seat belt through or around the child restraint.
+- Restraint Removal and Reinstallation" under Lower Anchors and Tethers for Children (LATCH System)

+→ 79. - Pick up the latch plate and run the lap and shoulder portions of the vehicle seat belt through or around the child restraint.
 Ensure the seat belt webbing is routed as directly as possible and is not caught on seat handles or plastic trim.
 The child restraint instructions will show you how.

-4. Push the latch plate into the buckle until it clicks.
+3. Push the latch plate into the buckle until it clicks.